 Clear blue water, amazing marine life, exotic reefs, and unexplored depths make the Seychelles Islands one of the greatest destinations for scuba diving in the world.
 With the majority of waters outside the cyclone belt, the Seychelles is perfect for both novice and expert divers, and dive centers with specialized diving courses are offered across both the Inner and Outer Islands.
 With visibility up to 30 km in some places, the Seychelles boasts the Indian Ocean’s first marine park and several resorts that offer PADI certified dive shops.
 Divers planning a trip to the Seychelles should be prepared for an unforgettable diving experience that Jacques Cousteau himself considered unparalleled.
-An incredible underwater world awaits you.
+An incredible underwater world awaits you, so don’t forget your dive camera!

 1. Planning Your Trip